MO Constantine: Performance in CAF competitions

-Current squad

 Notable players

 Below are the notable former players who have represented MO Constantine in league and international competition since the club's foundation in 1939.
 To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with MO Constantine or following his departure.